Brita vs. RO: Compare Costs, Filtration & Choose the Best

 Brita Filters

-Brita filters primarily use activated carbon and ion exchange resin to reduce various contaminants in tap water:
+Some contaminants in tap water may affect taste, safety, and overall quality—like chlorine, heavy metals, and organic compounds.
+Brita filters primarily use activated carbon and ion exchange resin to reduce them:

 • Chlorine: Up to 97% reduction, improving taste and odor.